lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 - `pNext`: Pointer to an extension-specific structure.
 - `flags`: Often unused, but intended for specific behaviors.

-##### Vk\*.Buffer & .callocStack()
+##### Vk\*.Buffer & .calloc()

 Sometimes Vulkan expects a list of objects, either with a single element or multiple.
 In these cases, we have to create a Buffer object, which is a subclass of most objects.
-Either way, we still have to run a `callocStack` command in order to create the object.
-For a singular item, use `callocStack(stack)`, and for multiple, use `callocStack(x, stack)`, where x is the amount of items in the list.
+Either way, we still have to run a `calloc` command in order to create the object.
+For a singular item, use `calloc(stack)`, and for multiple, use `calloc(x, stack)`, where x is the amount of items in the list.

 Back to the constructor: